Motability Adaptations and Adjustments

 Electronic accelerators

-If you have limited mobility in your legs or find push/pull hand controls take too much effort, an electronic accelerator may help, and there are a few different types available.
+If you have limited mobility in your legs or find push/pull hand controls take too much effort, an electronic accelerator may help, and there are a few different types available such as: Trigger, Over ring, under ring and ghost ring.

 Left foot accelerators